DSEN and Inclusion

 1. Who are the best people to talk to in this school about my child’s difficulties with learning/ Special Educational Needs or Disability (DSEN)?

 The Class teacher is responsible for checking on the progress of your child and identifying, planning and delivering any additional help your child may need.
 They will let the Special Education Needs / Disabilities Coordinator (SEND Co / SEND team) know as necessary.

-Once your child’s needs have been confirmed as DSEN the SENDCo will invite you to a meeting with the team that work with your child in school to write a (PIP) Pupil Individual Plan for your child, which will be reviewed with you at least once each term.
+If your child’s needs have been confirmed as DSEN the SENDCo will invite you to a meeting with the team that work with your child in school to write a (PIP) Pupil Individual Plan for your child, which will be reviewed with you at least once each term.

 Mrs Harrison is our Special Educational Needs and Disabilities Coordinator (SENDCo).
-She is supported by Mrs Taggart, within her role as ‘SENDCo Support’, and Mrs Young within a SEND team.
+She is supported by Mrs Sharpe, within her role as ‘SENDCo Support’, and Mrs Young within a SEND team.
 She works closely with teachers and specialists to coordinate provision and support for children across the school.
 The SEND team meet with teachers and Teaching Assistants within their class teams every half term to review and ensure the provision for children with additional needs.
 They meet with the parents of children with SEND regularly through the year.
 The school has established good liaison with Cambridgeshire Access to Learning Team and other external education and health professionals.
 These services are published and reviewed by the Local Authority through the Local Offer.